Falkirk Council Energy Efficiency Fund

 Yes, if your business:

-• is classified as a small to medium-sized enterprise (SME), with less than 250 employees and a turnover of less than £45 million
+- is classified as a small to medium-sized enterprise (SME), with fewer than 250 employees and a turnover of less than £45 million

-• is not in bankruptcy, liquidation or similar at the time of application
+- is not in bankruptcy, liquidation or similar at the time you apply

-• is not a community group, not-for-profit organisation or a voluntary or charitable organisation (except social enterprises)
+- is not a community group, not-for-profit organisation, or voluntary or charitable organisation (except social enterprises)

 What does this cost?

-This fund will provide support for up to 75% of your project costs, with a maximum grant value of £25,000.
-You will have to cover the rest of the cost from other sources.
+The grant can cover up to 50% of your project costs, up to a maximum of £25,000.
+You'll have to cover the rest of the costs from other sources.

 Who is this for?